Essentials to help you transition into your new home.

 - Postings may be made on bulletin boards when affixed with tacks.
 Staples, tape, and sticky tack are not permitted on bulletin boards.

-- Postings may be made on the inside of front doors with sticky tack.
+- Postings may be made on the inside of front doors (but not on doors) with 3M painters tape.
 They may not obstruct vision into or out of the building.
 Any sign that obstructs vision will be removed immediately.

 - Postings may be made on walls in moderation.
 If an excessive amount of posters are on the walls, the business will be approached by the manager of housing, conference, and event services.